RomiTshiorny/AstronomicalDatabase/README.txt

 A database file "Tshiorny_Romi_backend.sql" is provided to create the database on your local machine.
 (Done in MicrosoftSQL).

+All necessary files to execute are in src/model

 Once file contents are downloaded you should go into the "connect.txt" and replace the given credentials with the ones you must use to access your data base.
 The format of the file is as follows: